 A workforce with the skills to drive innovation is crucial to long-term economic growth.
 I therefore see it as an economic imperative that we invest in an education system that actively nurtures young people’s ability to innovate.

-21st century skills can be understood as a complex skillset that supports any content knowledge and allow a student to leverage that content knowledge in a 21st century environment.
+21st-century skills can be understood as a complex skillset that supports any content knowledge and allows a student to leverage that content knowledge in a 21st-century environment.